Federal judge ordered to rehab for alcoholism, records show

 Court officials haven’t explained Minaldi’s removal from several cases last year, and the judge hasn’t responded to several requests for comment over the past few months.

-The first hints of trouble came in February 2014, when Minaldi pleaded guilty to a drunken driving charge in and was sentenced to one year of probation.
+The first hints of trouble came in February 2014, when Minaldi pleaded guilty to a drunken driving charge and was sentenced to one year of probation.
 Dashcam video obtained by local news organizations showed her arguing with an officer and refusing to get out of her car before police arrested her outside her Lake Charles home.

 Two years later, in February 2016, Minaldi was pulled off a man’s fraud case following a series of mistakes in routine trial procedures.
 Court documents released publicly at the AP’s request showed that even basic requirements — like telling jurors the burden of proof lies with prosecutors, not the defense — weren’t followed.